araujo0608/araujo0608/README.md

 - 🔭 I’m currently working with Coffee ☕
-- 🌱 I’m currently learning Python3
+- 🌱 I’m currently learning JavaScript
 - 🪙 I'm a cryptoinvestor
 - 💬 Ask me about programming and data science
 - 📫 How to reach me: edu1702ardo@protonmail.com